pete842/wireguard-tools/README.md

 utilities.
 This project supports Linux, OpenBSD, FreeBSD, macOS, Windows, and Android.

+The Linux version has been patched to supports post-quantum identity.
+To find out how it works, please consult the different help pages of the tool, as the man pages have not yet been updated.

 **More information may be found at [WireGuard.com](https://www.wireguard.com/).**

 ## Building